LedgerHQ/ledger-dev-doc/source/additional/publishing_an_app.rst

 that shows the basics:

 * How to install the app on a Ledger device
-* A link to find more information
+* An external link to find more information

-This is why it is required for third party teams to provide a link to a complete tutorial that will guide users.
-Along with your publication request and app code, please provide information that will allow the Ledger support team to redirect users to relevant support resources:
+This is why it is required for third party teams to provide a link to a complete tutorial that will guide users (see `Nimiq
+<https://nimiq.com/tutorials/ledger/>`_).
+Along with your publication request and app code,
+please provide information that will allow the Ledger support team to redirect users to relevant support resources: